HopopOps/k8s-ldap-auth/README.md

 make release
 ```

-Docker release multiarch image can be built and pushed with:
+Docker release multi-arch image can be built and pushed with:
 ```
 PLATFORM="linux/arm/v7,linux/amd64" make docker
 ```